MaterialCleaner/MaterialCleaner/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Screenshots**
-Add a screenshot of your mount rules.
+Add a screenshot of your mount rules if your issue is about storage redirect feature.
 If applicable, add screenshots to help explain your problem.

 **Running environment (please complete the following information):**